 15. For purposes of this example, we’ll leave all columns and click on ” Finish“.

-16. MicroStrategy will return a template like the one shown below, where we can see for example the amount of tweets (Retweet Count) related to our search (QueryKey).
+16. MicroStrategy will return a template like the one shown below, where we can see for example the number of tweets (Retweet Count) related to our search (QueryKey).

 17. Lastly, we’ll save this template for future use as ” Twitter Research“.

-To import data from Facebook, the principle is basically the same: A valid user is required and use of keywords or strings to search.
+To import data from Facebook, the principle is basically the same: A valid user is required and uses keywords or strings to search.